Presidency of Jomo Kenyatta: Dissent and the one-party state

-A major focus for Kenyatta during the first three and a half years of Kenya's independence were the divisions within KANU itself.
-Opposition to Kenyatta's government grew, particularly following the assassination of Pio Pinto in February 1965.
-Kenyatta condemned the assassination of the prominent leftist politician, although UK intelligence agencies believed that his own bodyguard had orchestrated the murder.
+Fallout with Jaramogi

 Relations between Kenyatta and Odinga were strained, and at the March 1966 party conference, Odinga's post—that of party vice president—was divided among eight different politicians, greatly limiting his power and ending his position as Kenyatta's automatic successor.
 Between 1964 and 1966, Kenyatta and other KANU conservatives had been deliberately trying to push Odinga to resign from the party.
 Under growing pressure, in 1966 Odinga stepped down as state vice president, claiming that Kenya had failed to achieve economic independence and needed to adopt socialist policies.
 Backed by several other senior KANU figures and trade unionists, he became head of the new Kenya Peoples Union (KPU).
 In its manifesto, the KPU stated that it would pursue "truly socialist policies" like the nationalization of public utilities; it claimed Kenyatta's government "want[ed] to build a capitalist system in the image of Western capitalism but are too embarrassed or dishonest to call it that."
 The KPU were legally recognized as the official opposition, thus restoring the country's two party system.

 The new party was a direct challenge to Kenyatta's rule, and he regarded it as a communist-inspired plot to oust him.
 Soon after the KPU's creation, the Kenyan Parliament amended the constitution to ensure that the defectors—who had originally been elected on the KANU ticket—could not automatically retain their seats and would have to stand for re-election.
 This resulted in the election of June 1966.
 The Luo increasingly rallied around the KPU, which experienced localized violence that hindered its ability to campaign, although Kenyatta's government officially disavowed this violence.
 KANU retained the support of all national newspapers and the government-owned radio and television stations.
 Of the 29 defectors, only 9 were re-elected on the KPU ticket; Odinga was among them, having retained his Central Nyanza seat with a high majority.
 Odinga was replaced as vice president by Joseph Murumbi, who in turn would be replaced by Moi.